Knee surgery for torn cartilage may not be worthwhile

 In the current analysis, all of the trial participants who got knee operations had a partial meniscectomy, removing only some of this cartilage.

-For all types patients - including people with and without arthritis pain - surgery was slightly better than physical therapy at reducing pain after 6 to 12 months, an analysis of five trials with a total of 943 patients found.
+For all types of patients - including people with and without arthritis pain - surgery was slightly better than physical therapy at reducing pain after 6 to 12 months, an analysis of five trials with a total of 943 patients found.

 In three trials of 402 patients without arthritis pain, surgery had a small to moderate advantage in knee pain improvement after 6 to 12 months over physical therapy.